 Here’s the scientific reason for the crack: Thermal stress cracks — commonly known as “stress cracks” — typically occur in windows when a thermal gradient causes different parts of the glass to expand by different amounts.
 At some point, the stress of the expansion may overcome the strength of the glass, causing a crack to form.

 Here’s a simpler way to look at it: Stress cracks in windows are similar to what might happen if you poured cold water into a hot baking dish that you just took out of the oven.
 As the cold liquid touches the hot dish, there’s an uneven increase in the thermal expansion of the walls of the baking dish.
 If the expansion is significant enough and the dish is thin or compromised by a nick or weak spot, the baking dish may break.

-Now think about your windows and where they are located on your home.
+Now think about your windows and where they are located in your home.

 If the stress gets too be too much, the glass expands a lot in the heat or shrinks in the cold, it can crack.

-“Stress cracks are often a function of the architectural design of the building as much as the glass in your window,” said John Matuszewski, engineer at Pella Corporation.
+“Stress cracks are often a function of the architectural design of the building as much as the glass in your window,” said Bruce Baier, director of product engineering at Pella Corporation.
 “They tend to show up more in newly-installed windows than in older windows.
 But stress cracks are not necessarily time-related.
 It may have more to do with the shading of your home.”